xErik/memory-scheduler-plus/README.md

 ## Data structure

-The function
+The function `getNextRecord` expects and returns JSON-Objects of the same structure.
+Both objects do not share a reference but are independent.

 ```javascript
 record = ms.getNextRecord(intConfidence, record);
 ```

-expects and returns JSON-Objects of the same structure.
-Both objects do not share a reference but are independent.

-`id`: Your custom id referring to your custom item

-`intervalDate`: At this UTC-date the user is to be tested with your custom item.
-The user then answers with a confidence level (typically: 0,1,2).

-`intervalIndex`: Internal usage.

-`intervalMaxedOut`: Has the user learned your custom item successfully?

-`correctInRow`: How many successful answers have been given in a row by the user (just nice to have).

 ```javascript
 { id: 'myUniqueItemId',